-4. Determine what, if any, steps should be taken regarding the suspected incident and participant a.
-It may be appropriate to appoint someone to speak with the suspected Participant about standards of behaviour expected for organisation Participants.
+4. Determine what, if any, steps should be taken regarding the suspected incident and participant

 Depending on the suspected or potential severity of the incident, there may be a range of options to consider taking in response to the concern.